-In 2023, as part of its risk assessment process, HMS screened 149 Product sourcing transactions.
-Of these, 75 were classified as requiring ADD based on the country, Product and/or counterparty risk.
+In 2024, as part of its risk assessment process, HMS screened all Product sourcing transactions.
+29 out of a total of 121 suppliers were classified as requiring ADD based on the country, product and/or counterparty risk.
 To date, HMS has not identified any cases of child labour in its direct supply chain.
-Based on the 2023 risk assessment, HMS anticipates that there are additional due diligence requirements for specific Products, with the top priority being Products sourced in Peru, Bolivia and Ecuador.
-Secondarily, additional due diligence is also planned for higher-risk suppliers and Products in Mexico and Papua New Guinea.
+Based on the 2024 risk assessment, HMS anticipates that there are additional due diligence requirements for specific Products, with the top priority being Products sourced in Bolivia, Ecuador and Zambia.